 Group workshops: $150 per person or $200 per couple

 We are dedicated to supporting families of all income levels.
-If cost is a barrier to you attending this workshop, you can apply for subsidy by selecting “I require subsidy” in the workshop registration form.
+If needed, you can apply for a subsidy by selecting “I require subsidy” in the registration form.

 Subsidies are available for group workshops only.